discretize/discretize-guides/builds/revenant/hybrid-renegade/index.md

 * Cast <Skill name="DarkrazorsDaring"/> on MAMA as soon as the red cirlce appear.
 * Cast <Skill name="IcerazorsIre"/> right before MAMA becomes vulnerable.
 * Use <Skill name="Surgeofthemists"/> to break the defiance bar.
 Be aware of your positioning to gain an additional hit.
-* Weapon swap and change to <Skill name="LegendaryAssassinstance"/> to gain the extra energy from the trait <Trait name="ChargedMists"/>.
+* Weapon swap and change to <Skill name="Legendary Assassins stance"/> to gain the extra energy from the trait <Trait name="ChargedMists"/>.
 * Activate <Skill name="Impossibleodds"/>, and use <Skill name="citadel bombardment"/> and <Skill name="PrecisionStrike"/> before sharing <Boon name="Alacrity"/> with <Skill name="OrdersfromAbove"/>.

 **1st Add**